RandomStudio/tether/README.md

 > The Publish Subscribe model enables event-driven architectures and asynchronous parallel processing, while improving performance, reliability and scalability.

 In our experience, this is a good fit for on-site digital art/media "installations" as well, since these are often composed of multiple pieces of software and hardware devices.
 These individual pieces are often completely independent (they run in parallel) and yet need to communicate with one another.
 Careful coordination of all the parts is what allows us to build systems that function as complete "experiences" - robust and seamless.

+This is a _push_ messaging system.
+Therefore, no polling is required, and Agents need to be prepared to handle messages whenever they come in.

 Messages are organised under "topics", so that: